jccguimaraes/project-viewer-plus/README.md

 A community package for organizing groups of projects.
 Enjoy and contribute! 🌍

-*Key features*
+*Importanct changes*

 - Rewritten with [**Babel**][babel] and [**Etch**][etch];
+  - **Why?** Etch is maintained by GitHub and Babel to simplify the use of Etch.
 - A suite of automation tests for better stability and maintainability;
-- Uses dock instead of panel.
+- Uses dock instead of panel;

-*Important changes*
+  - **Why?** Trying to keep up with how Atom works.

-- This package is not a replacement for `project-viewer` but I will only maintain `project-viewer-plus`. **Why?** `project-viewer` got too big too fast.
+- This package is not a replacement for `project-viewer` but I will only maintain `project-viewer-plus`.
+  - **Why?** `project-viewer` got too big too fast.
 Maintaining it has become hard. `project-viewer-plus` hopefully will not suffer from some mistakes.
 - Each instance of Atom has it's own state.
-This means that any change will not affect other istances, such as adding new groups or projects, collapsing or expanding.
-In order to sync them you need to store into the file the state you want and update the others. **Why?** Keeping everything synced is just to much effort.
+This means that any change will not affect other istances, such as adding new groups or projects, collapsing or expanding groups.
+In order to sync them you need to explicit save a state and load on other instances.
+Each new instance inherits from the current file state;
+  - **Why?** Keeping everything synced is just to much effort.
+- Deprecated `devicons` in favour of `file-icons`.
+  - **Why?** `devicons` is not maintained and `file-icons` offers more than 600 icons at the moment.
+The only downside is that you need to install it (`project-viewer-plus` always verifies if it's installed on startup and gives you a click install).

 > Atom changes a lot and, due to this nature, sometimes code breaks, features get outdated or even pointless.
 Be kind when opening an issue! :fist: